Rounding

 10. Rubbish Heaps.—The usual booby trap in a rubbish heap consists of an attention-catching object of some value as a souvenir, which is connected to a pull-igniter and a charge or antipersonnel mine by means of a wire or cord.

 11. Molotov Cocktails as Traps.— Molotov cocktails may be used as booby traps when the Germans believe that particularly successful damage can be caused by fire.
 Just such a trap was found in a lumber yard.
 A small explosive charge of cordite with a detonator and primer had been attached to a large bottle of gasoline, which, in turn, had been lashed to a board.
-The device was to have been detonated by a pull-igniter, actuated by a trip wire.
-If the trap had worked, it ‘would have spread flaming gasoline over a fairly large area, probably inflicting severe burns on personnel and certainly making fire fighting extremely difficult.

 1. Inverted Tellermines.—The Germans often inverted a Tellermine and inserted a D.Z.
 35 push-igniter in the bottom hole to make the device antipersonnel in effect.